svalabs/training-as-code/README.md

 When used in GitLab all Markdown documents (``*.md``) will be automatically build into a HTML presentation and PDF document which can then be downloaded as job artifact.
 This allows distributing your slides easily.

+To manually create/update the HTML presentation, run the ``build.py`` utility.
+It requires Python 3.

 ### Handout

 A handout will be created from the file `handout.md`.